David5p/play_tennis/TESTING.md

 [Lighthouse](https://developer.chrome.com/docs/lighthouse/overview/) was used to audit the website for performance, accessibility, best practice and SEO.
 This was run in Chrome DevTools in incognito mode.

-- At the beginning of the Lighthouse testing, I noticed the performace of my website being negated by the high quality of my homepage image.
+- At the beginning of the Lighthouse testing, I noticed the performance of my website being negated by the high quality of my homepage image.
   The performance rating was greatly improved upon the reduction of the file size.

 <p align="center">